-The Company's financial statements to the Croatian Financial Services Supervisory Agency (HANFA)
+The Company's financial statements in accordance with the format prescribed by the Croatian Financial Services Supervisory Agency (HANFA)

-The legally prescribed basic financial statements of the company UNIQA osiguranje d.d. prepared in accordance with the Ordinance on the Form and Content of Financial Statements and Additional Reports of Insurance and Reinsurance Companies (OG 37/16) are presented below.
-The amounts are rounded and expressed in thousands of HRK, unless otherwise stated.
+The financial statements on the operations of the company UNIQA osiguranje d.d. prepared in accordance with the Ordinance on the Form and Content of Financial Statements and Additional Reports of Insurance and Reinsurance Companies (OG 37/16, 96/18) are presented below.

-- 1. Statement of comprehensive income - 1.1.
-Reconciliation of the statement of comprehensive income prepared in accordance with the HANFA format and format of these financial statements - 2.
-Statement of financial position in the HANFA format - 2.1.
-Reconciliation of the statement of financial position prepared in accordance with the HANFA format and format of these financial statements - 3.
-Statement of cash flows in the HANFA format - 4.
-Statement of changes in equity in the HANFA format - 5.
-Notes to the financial statements see notes 1 to 23 to the financial statements.
+- 1. Statement of financial position

+- 1.1.
+Reconciliation of the statement of financial position prepared in accordance with the HANFA format and format of these financial statements

+- 2. Statement of comprehensive income

+- 2.1.
+Reconciliation of the statement of comprehensive income prepared in accordance with the HANFA format and format of these financial statements

+- 3. Statement of cash flows

+- 4. Statement of changes in equity

+- 5. Notes to the financial statements see Notes 1 to 22 to the financial statements.